airpair/git-powered-collaborative-blogging/post.md

 --

-> *** Our new authoring tools will be officially annouced first week of March.
+> *** Our new GitHub powered authoring tools will be officially annouced first week of March.
 We'd love to have your feedback before then.
 Feel free to fork this post too. ***

 <!-- *TODO add CTA to subscribe to the AP Content Maillist here.* -->

-## 1. If GitHub & AirPair had a baby
+## 1 If GitHub & AirPair had a baby

 `mkdir cat-brace-pencil-mutant`

-TODO *Insert funny pic of octocat with airpair brace and pencil*
+TODO *Insert funny pic of octocat-airpair illustration*

 ### 1.1 TLDR; annoucement

-`touch Git Powered Collaborative Developer Blogging`
+`touch Git-Powered-Collaborative-Developer-Writing.html`

 Today I'm excited to annouce one of the more innovative projects I've been involed with.
 Pretty much anything part git or Octocat related is going to be cool.
-If you've already enjoyed the AirPair blog, it gives me great pleasure to let you know things are going to get way more interesting for here.
-From today, you are invited both as an author and reader to become a contributor to our community blog using our new *Github Powered Collaborative Workflow*.
+If you've already enjoyed the AirPair posts section, it gives me great pleasure to let you know things are going to get way more interesting.
+From today, you are invited both as authors starting your own posts and reader contributing to posts by others, using our new *GitHub Powered Collaborative Workflow*.

 ![Collaborate on post using Git](/static/img/pages/posts/post-authoring-flow.png)

-In this post, I'll intertwine many reasons why our new setup is significant, while covering why we built them, how we put the the publishing flow together and what types of things we hope to see.
+In this post, I'll intertwine many reasons why our new author setup is significant, while covering why we built it, how we put the the publishing flow together and what types of things we hope to see.

-Before diving into detail, perhaps a good chunk of the value can be summed up by this screenshot and a few uses cases:
+Before deep diving into details, here's a screenshot and some use cases to get you thinking:

 > ![Fork a post on AirPair](/static/img/pages/posts/fork-post-dymo.png)